 NICE has already appraised two regenerative medicine products which helped us to gain valuable insight into the issues associated with these therapies.
 We also spend a lot of time speaking to companies in this field, to keep up to date with developments.

 The UK Regenerative Medicine Expert Group’s report in March 2015 prompted further consideration of regenerative medicines.
 In response to a recommendation, we began a project to further explore the application of our appraisal methodology to regenerative medicines and cell therapies.
 This study considers a hypothetical new product based on CD19 CAR T cell therapy.
-As part of the exercise we will be analysing multiple scenarios, varying parameters such as estimates of effectiveness, maturity of evidence, discounting rates, price and payment models and managed access arrangements.
+As part of the exercise we will be analysing multiple scenarios, varying parameters such as estimates of effectiveness, the maturity of evidence, discounting rates, price and payment models and managed access arrangements.
 What the study will do is help us identify areas where we may need to adapt our methods or processes.
 It will also inform the development of a framework for the developers of regenerative medicines to help their understanding of how NICE evaluates clinical- and cost-effectiveness.

 We collaborate very closely with the Cell Therapy Catapult in the UK, EMA, MHRA, DH and NHS England to understand and address the challenges posed by regenerative medicines products.